Iniesta8/thaibo/README.md

-# yim-yim-abo
+# Thaibo (Thai Abo)
-Small cmdline tool to request current lunch menu of my favorite Thai restaurant
+Thaibo is a small cmdline tool to request the current lunch menu of my favorite Thai restaurant called Yim Yim.